hjr37/diff-gaussian-rasterization/README.md

 - The output of `GasussianRasterizer` is a <code>dict{}</code>:
 ```
     --'render': Rendered Color map.
-    --'viewspace_points': Points in the screen coordinate system.
-    --'visibility_filter': A visibility filter indicating the visibility of Gaussian distributions.
-    --'radii': Screen-space radii of the Gaussian distributions.
     --'depth': Rendered Depth map.
     --'opacity_map': Rendered Silhouette map.
 ```